 Links: Map / Canoe and Kayak Rentals

 Batsto River - Hampton Furnace to Quaker Bridge

 [+ ZOOM] Kayakers explore the upper Batsto River. © Kevin Sparkman

 This is one of the lesser traveled stretches on the upper Batsto River.
 The put-in is at Hampton Furnace on the west side of the bridge that crosses the river.
 The take-out is at Quaker Bridge.
-In low water conditions, kayaking is recommended.
-Trip takes kayakers through a variety of habitats and will last between 4 to 5 hours depending on pace, skill level and stops.
+Trip takes paddlers through a variety of habitats and will last between 4 to 5 hours depending on pace, skill level and stops.
 Most canoers and kayakers explore the Batsto River from Quaker Bridge to Batsto Village.
 The truly adventurous can do the entire stretch from Hampton Furnace to Batsto, but plan on a 7-hour trip and sore arms.
+Pinelands Adventures offers livery service for those who wish to bring their own canoes or kayaks.
 If you are going without help, ferry car to Quaker Bridge by entering from Rt.
 206 at Atsion Ranger Station on Quaker Bridge Road.
 This will take about 15 minutes both ways.
 From Quaker Bridge road turn north on Rt.
 206 and travel one-tenth of a mile or just north of ranger station and turn right into the woods on Hampton Road and drive about 10 to 15 minutes to the Hampton Furnace ruins.
 These are all dirt and sand roads; conditions will vary depending on weather and maintenance.
 Pinelands Adventures makes this trip easy and helps you avoid ferrying cars.

 Links: Map / Canoe-Kayak Rental